Cassul/melbourne_code_club_go/Notes.md

-  x Update search code to use index x Implement our own low-level waitGroups x Investigate external_id search failure
-- Try a parallel linear search x Expand search to other fields x Expand search to other datasets
+  x Update search code to use index x Implement our own low-level waitGroups x Investigate external_id search failure x Try a parallel linear search x Expand search to other fields x Expand search to other datasets

-- Duplicate results bug

-- Looping search UI
+x Looping search UI
-- Format the results
+x Format the results
 - Handle related data

 x Print error if dataset is not correct